 - ACSF Rapid Response Grant Award (David R. Atkinson Center for a Sustainable Future USD 20,688, with Timur Dogan from Art, Architecture and Planning) 2016

-- SB (Computer Science), Massachusetts Institute of Technology, 2002
+- BS (Computer Science), Massachusetts Institute of Technology, 2002

 - MEng (Electrical Engineering and Computer Science), Massachusetts Institute of Technology, 2003